Why aren’t we prioritizing emergency food planning in climate change initiatives?

 A Call to Action for City Leaders

 Note: This post originally appeared on the Meeting of the Minds Blog on June 9, 2015.
 In recent years, cities and regions are looking to build resilient food systems in the face of climate change.
-One motivation for expanding local and regional food systems, including increasing urban agricultural production, is the fear that global climate change will disrupt reliable […]
+One motivation for expanding local and regional food systems, including increasing urban agricultural production, is the fear that global climate change will disrupt […]

 A Grocery Store in Every Neighborhood